 The GDPR applies to personal data, which means any information relating to an identifiable person (data subject) who can be directly or indirectly identified.
 This includes name, address, email, and date of birth.

 In addition, personal data can be classified as sensitive personal data if it contains further data, such as religion, ethnicity or health data.

-The Scout Association is a data controller in common with the Executive Committees for adult volunteer data which is collected on the Compass membership system.
+The Scout Association is a data controller in common with the Trustee Boards for adult volunteer data which is collected on the Compass membership system.

 2. There could be a number of data processors (also known as third party processors) that assist you in operating local scouting, see the question "What is a Third Party Processor?" below for further details.

 A third party processor an entity that processes personal data on behalf of a data controller.
-It's the Executive Committee's responsibility to measure whether third party processors are compliant with the GDPR.
+It's the Trustee Board's responsibility to measure whether third party processors are compliant with the GDPR.

 Online event registration services, survey tools and office based tools such as Microsoft Office 365 act as third party processors as they are systems operated by organisations for the purposes of holding and processing personal data.
 There are obligations that third party processors need to adhere to, to demonstrate their compliance with the GDPR, such as being able to delete all of a young person's personal data if requested to do so by their parent.

-A third party processor register and checklist has been provided as part of the GDPR toolkit which has been distributed to all Executive Committees.
+A third party processor register and checklist has been provided as part of the GDPR toolkit which has been distributed to all Trustee Boards.